-There are many resources available to airmen, their families, and friends pertaining to the subject of interpersonal and self-directed violence.
+There are many resources available to Airmen and Guardians, their families and friends pertaining to the subject of interpersonal and self-directed violence.

 The purpose of the Veterans/Military Crisis Line is to connect service-members, their families, and their friends to a qualified Department of Defense responder in a time of crisis.
 The VCL/MCL can be reached by phone at 1-800-273-8255, by text at 838255, or via online chat.

 The Family Advocacy Program (FAP) is dedicated to domestic and Child abuse prevention, education, prompt reporting, investigation, intervention and treatment.
-The Air Force provides a variety of services to Airmen and Families to enhance their relationship skills and improve their quality of life.
+The Air Force provides a variety of services to Airmen, Guardians and their families to enhance their relationship skills and improve their quality of life.
 Federal-Benefits/Family-Advocacy-Programs-(FAP)

 The Employee Assistance Program (AF EAP) provides information, support and advice to Department of the Air Force employees, APF and NAF, and their families for work-life challenges, legal and financial services, child and senior care management, as well as short-term, solution-focused, non-clinical counseling.
 Services are 24/7 and at no cost to the civilian or family member.. www.afpc.af.mil/eap